OAPadilla/film-trends-and-recs-twitter-bot/README.md

 Generates charts for weekly popular films and recommended lists to be tweeted out using the Matplotlib library.

 ### /datasets/tmdb/
-Stores 'tmdb_5000_credits.csv' and 'tmdb_5000_movies.csv' files provided by [The Movie Database (TMDb)](https://www.themoviedb.org/) and is available on [Kaggle](https://www.kaggle.com/tmdb/tmdb-movie-metadata/).
+Contains 'tmdb_5000_credits.csv' and 'tmdb_5000_movies.csv' files provided by [The Movie Database (TMDb)](https://www.themoviedb.org/) and is available on [Kaggle](https://www.kaggle.com/tmdb/tmdb-movie-metadata/).
 These datasets include movie metadata used by the recommender system.

 ### /images/
-Stores temporarily generated chart visuals in preperation to be tweeted.
+Temporarily holds generated chart visuals in preperation to be tweeted.

+## Notes
+* Hosted on a Raspberry Pi 3 Model B